This calendar is for all Unicamp courses and all incoming exchange students. Save the dates!

 Once you get to Brazil, you will need to register with the Federal Police (PF). click here

 For further information regarding visas, please write to firstname.lastname@example.org.

 Unicamp has Campuses in three cities: Campinas (main Campus), Limeira (FCA and FT) and Piracicaba (School of Dentistry – FOP).

 Pay close attention to where your classes are located!
 Each Campus has a specific set of undergraduate programs offered.Where you will study and live is likely to be closely related to what your undergraduate program is.

-- Undergraduate programs offered in FCA : here
+- Undergraduate programs offered at FCA : here

-- Undergraduate programs offered in FT : here
+- Undergraduate programs offered at FT : here

 - Other programs offered in Campinas: here